Cellolizard/CTF-Writeups/jerseyctfII/README.md

 [Here](https://github.com/sleuthkit/scalpel) is the tool's repo, and [here](https://github.com/HackThisSite/CTF-Writeups/blob/master/2017/EasyCTF/Zooooooom/scalpelConfig.txt) is the config that I used, but the TLDR of the tool is that it leverages known "magic" bytes of various file formats to carve them out of a corrupted dump.

-I ran the following on our provided `data-backup` file: `scalpel -c scalpelconfig.txt data-backup` and was presented with the following in under a second:
+I ran the following on our given `data-backup` file: `scalpel -c scalpelconfig.txt data-backup` and was presented with the following in under a second:

 ![scalpel](src/scalpel_output.jpg)